 While I don’t believe in resolutions or an overwhelming number of goals, I do believe that refreshing our rituals and routines is a great way to bring transformational change into our lives.
 And by simplifying, we’re able to appreciate the change that occurs in the silence.

-Here’s a few ways to start fresh in 2019:
+Here are a few ways to start fresh:

 1. Declutter that last little bit

 Have you ever reached a point in your decluttering and then you’ve become stuck?
 That’s me.
 I have that last little bit of stuff that has to go.
 It’s worth money, so of course, it’s a matter of me stepping up, making time, and selling it.

 It’s the type of stuff I collected because at one time; I thought collecting things like dolls or pretty trinkets was a great idea.
 Looking back on it now, I realize it wasn’t such a great idea.
 But it does tell me something about where I was in that stage of life — I was unhappy and not thriving.

 Getting rid of that last bit of clutter will bring more simplicity and a breath of fresh air into your space.
 So let’s commit together to purging that last little bit of stuff.

 2. Change up your exercise routine

 I’m super excited to up my yoga game this year.
 I’d love to become an expert yogi and maybe even teach at some point.
 Yoga has helped me so much with mindfulness and overcoming my anxiety.
 It allows you to focus your mind on how your body is feeling and to target the areas that may need work.